Elomolina/cs50w-project-2-commerce/readme.md

 # Second project for CS50's web programming with python and javascript course 👻
 ## Description
 In this project the task is to design an eBay-like e-commerce auction site.
-* The user is able to upload a listing .and put a starting price to it.
+* The user is able to upload a listing and put a starting price to it.
 * Users that made the listings are able to close the bid.
 * Other users are able to bid on the listing only if the biding price is higher than the starting price.
 * Users can add listings to their watchlist, add comments in a listing, see listings per categories, and see their own listings.